 Martina Bisello is a research officer in the Employment unit at Eurofound.
 She currently works on developing a set of indicators to monitor socioeconomic convergence in the European Union in a range of dimensions, including employment.
 Her research interests also include gender gaps in the labour market and the effects of technological change on the economy.
 Prior to joining Eurofound in 2014, she was visiting researcher at the Centre for Market and Public Organisation at the University of Bristol and at the Institute for Social and Economic Research at the University of Essex.
 She holds an MSc in International Economics from the University of Padova and a PhD in Economics (Doctor Europaeus mention) from the University of Pisa.

-Sara Riso took up responsibilities as research officer in the Employment unit in 2010.
-Since then, she has been involved in research projects in the areas of employment change and restructuring.
+Sara Riso is a research manager in the Employment unit.
+She is involved in research projects in the areas of employment change and restructuring.
 She joined Eurofound in 2006 as information liaison officer and assisted in research on restructuring and working conditions.
 Prior to joining Eurofound, Sara worked as manager of research projects for large Brussels-based European associations and networks.
 Her background studies are in psychology, communication and languages, and her main research interest is in the area of change management.

 Eleonora Peruffo joined the Employment unit as research assistant in November 2015.
-She works on the European Restructuring Monitor observatory and is involved in the research activity on the digital age..
-She holds an MA in Diplomatic Sciences and International Relations awarded by the University of Trieste and a H. Dip.
-Sc. in Data Analytics from the National College of Ireland.
+She works on the European Restructuring Monitor observatory and on Digital Age projects on game changing technologies.
+She holds an MA in Diplomatic Sciences and International Relations awarded by the University of Trieste and an MSc in Computer Science - Data Analytics from the National College of Ireland.
 She previously worked in the lifelong learning sector.

 Cécile Deneys is an administrative assistant in the Employment unit at Eurofound.
 She provides assistance to the unit in the development and implementation of a number of research projects.
 Since she joined Eurofound, she worked across different units including several years with the Directorate.
 Prior to that, she worked in the private sector in Paris.